PART ONE: THE INTRODUCTION

 THE MULE: So, the two of you formed Initial Kick about a decade ago… quite a while before Steve took up the bass duties with Angel.
 Steve, why did you decide to set IK aside and play with that iconic band?
 How has that experience influenced your work here?

 STEVE OJANE: First off, I just want to thank you for talking with us today, Darren.
 It’s a pleasure.
 To answer your question – I was a big Angel fan since my early teens.
 Angel was five days shy of being my first concert.
 (The Meat Loaf BAT OUT OF HELL tour was my first, just five days earlier.)
 I had all the Angel albums, had their posters on my walls, et cetera.
 When this opportunity presented itself all these years later, there really wasn’t any question.
 I had to go for it.
 Frankie completely understood the decision to put Initial Kick on the back-burner temporarily.
 It would have been a bit too much performing live in two touring bands at the same time.
 But since we started recording the Initial Kick album before I joined Angel, we continued the recording and mixing during the interim.
-We took our time to make it the best we could, and while Angel had five months off from touring, we figured it would be the best time to release the album.

 THE MULE: Did Angel’s connections with Starz lead to Richie Ranno’s participation on PLAYS WITH MERCURY or did you know him before Angel?